Gregory Pelton, M.D.

 Board Certifications: American Board of Psychiatry and Neurology

 New York, NY 10032

-I am interested in the evaluation, treatment, and prognosis of adults and older patients with depression and memory complaints.
+I am interested in optimizing the longterm quality of life in adults and elderly patients with depression and memory complaints through research applying new lab findings to clinical patient care.
 In the same population, characterizing the immune-brain bi-directional relationship and its' role in affective and neurodegenerative disorders.

 1. Pelton GH, Harper OL, Tabert MH, Sackeim HA, Scarmeas N, Roose SP, Devanand DP: Randomized double-blind placebo-controlled donepezil augmentation in antidepressant-treated elderly patients with depression and cognitive impairment: a pilot study.
 Int J Geriatr Psychiatry 2007;12